matthew-brett/learn-pages/week2_session1.md

 ## For homework

 **The homework listed at the end of the session notes is the homework for the whole week**.
 You should do the homework **before the first session of week 3**.

+When we list the homework in the notes for the first session, this is so you can get started early.
+But, even if we list the homework in the first session, you only need to get the homework done for the beginning of the following week.

 ## That's it.